What Are Interim Dividends | Interim Dividends Example

 Interim dividend is the payment of dividends that a company makes before it conducts the Annual General Meeting (AGM).
 Interim dividends are proposed and distributed to the shareholders of the company before the preparation of the final financial statements.

 While final dividends are only paid out once, these interim dividends can be paid more than once and at any point in the financial year.
-Usually, most companies prefer to declare and distribute these dividends either quarterly or semi-annually along with the release of the quarterly or semi-annual accounts of the said companies.
+Usually, most companies prefer to declare and distribute these dividends either quarterly or semi-annually along with the release of the quarterly or semi-annual reports of the said companies.

 Since interim dividends are usually issued out more frequently to the equity shareholders of a company, their rate of dividends almost always tend to be lower than that of the final dividend.
 Here’s a point to note.
 As you’ve already read in the above sections, interim dividends need not always be distributed in cash.
 Some companies tend to issue stock dividends instead of cash dividends.